-MHR 420 Analytical Methods of Planning and Control Prerequisite: MAT 201 (or 102)
+MHR 420 Analytical Methods of Planning and Control Prerequisites: MAT 201 (or 102), CIS 232

 Operations research/management science is studied in order to provide students with the quantitative tools used in solving management problems in the hotel and foodservice industries.
-These techniques are then applied through the use of a computer simulation game where groups of students manage competing hotels.
+Extensive use of Excel spreadsheets will allow students to simulate real world quantitative analysis and find answers to common hospitality related problems.

-\MHR 435 Strategic Management in Hotels and Restaurants
+MHR 435 Strategic Management in Hotels and Restaurants